Five ISA mistakes to avoid

 A Junior ISA allows parents, grandparents, and others to save or invest for a child in a tax‑efficient way.
 Funds are locked in until the child turns 18, helping build long‑term savings for education, a first home, or other milestones.

-While a Junior ISA might not be suitable for everyone, overlooking it could mean missing an opportunity to start building financial security early.
+While a Junior ISA might not be suitable for everyone, it can be a useful way to start saving tax-free savings for a child's future.

 How to make the most of your ISA